udy786/kazoo/core/kazoo_convert/doc/fax_converter.md

 ## Tiff to PDF
 The configuration parameter for this command is `convert_tiff_command`.
 This command is invoked when a conversion from `image/tiff` to `application/pdf` is requested.

-this command is passed a to and from filename
+this command is passed to and from filename

 ```bash
     tiff2pdf -o ~s ~s
 ```

+## Pdf to Tiff